 Social Security Scotland began taking applications for Funeral Support Payment on 16 September 2019.
-This publication provides information on applications and payments for Funeral Support Payment from this date to 31 March 2022.
-It therefore includes figures for approximately two years and six months of applications.
+This publication provides information on applications and payments for Funeral Support Payment from this date to 31 March 2023.
 The Background section has further detail about the payment.